How to Thrive (or Survive)

 Introduction: This topic is the fourth in a series dealing with a fair division of labor during the first years of marriage.
 The other three are How to Thrive (or Survive) after the First Year of Marriage, How to Divide Domestic Responsibilities, Part 1, and How to Divide Domestic Responsibilities, Part 2.

-the other way around, that a baby would draw a husband and wife closer together.
+It's tragic, but true, that the first baby often sinks a marriage.
+You'd think that it would be the other way around, that a baby would draw a husband and wife closer together.
 However, there are very good reasons why children in general, and babies in particular, tend to make marriages worse, not better.

 Dear Dr. Harley,

 I have a 3 month old son, who I love sooo much that I'm having mixed feelings about going back to work full time.
 I'd like to find something part time or work at home if possible.
 My husband is now bearing the stress of only one income coming into the house and sometimes he drives me crazy with his constant complaining about money.